1-2-Switch Review

 1-2-Switch

-Wii Sports was a pack-in title released with the Nintendo Wii over ten years ago, and let's be honest; it was a major reason the platform became so popular with the casual audience.
-It introduced people to gaming that probably haven’t touched a game in years or maybe never with easy to grasp motion controls.
+Wii Sports was a pack-in title released with the Nintendo Wii over ten years ago, and let's be honest: it was a major reason the platform became so popular with the casual audience.
+It introduced people to gaming who probably hadn't touched a game in years, or maybe never had, with its easy-to-grasp motion controls.
 While not 100% accurate, the simplicity of the games made for an enjoyable local multiplayer experience for the whole family.
 1-2-Switch should have been the Wii Sports of the current generation, but Nintendo decided to sell it separately.

-1-2-Switch does adamantly show off the new capabilities of the platform very well.
-However, the price may is too steep for what amounts to a collection of 28 different minigames.
+1-2-Switch does effectively show off the new capabilities of the platform.
+However, the price is too steep for what amounts to a collection of 28 different minigames.
 While the minigames included are spread across a large variety, ranging from unique to bizarre, none are addicting enough to play multiple times with the same players.
-Running through the gamut with a couple of my best friends, we quickly identified are favorites.
-We never revisited a single one, and only planned to return to the game if someone was going to be playing for the first time.
-The quirky nature of the minigames are enjoyable, and the HD rumble functionality is nothing short of amazing, but some of the more activity heavy minigames require too large of a play space.
+Running through the gamut with a couple of my best friends, we quickly identified our favorites.
+We never revisited a single one and only planned to return to the game if someone was going to be playing for the first time.
+The quirky nature of the minigames is enjoyable, and the HD rumble functionality is nothing short of amazing, but some of the more activity-heavy minigames require too large of a play space.

-Other minigames, such as the runway require you to walk across a room, something not suited for small spaces.
+Other minigames, such as the runway, require you to walk across a room—something not suited for small spaces.
 And then there are those that are clearly meant for an older audience but cover it up with cutesy or charming visuals.
-The minigames that focuses on the HD rumble of the Joy-Cons fair much better, and are our favorites in the office.
+The minigames that focus on the HD rumble of the Joy-Cons fare much better and are our favorites in the office.
 Soda shake tasks players with shaking a carbonated bottle and passing the controller to the next player before the bottle explodes, covering the shaker in liquid.
-The other one is counting the number of balls that are inside the controller.
+The other standout has you counting the number of balls inside the controller.
 Making small movements with the controller, it should feel like you are holding a box with a certain number of balls moving around inside it.
-The balls were much smaller than I was expecting and once you see how small they are, it becomes quite enjoyable.
-Even then, I wouldn’t play any of these games with the same crowd multiple times.
+The balls were much smaller than I was expecting, and once you see how small they are, it becomes quite enjoyable.
+Even then, I wouldn't play any of these games with the same crowd multiple times.
 The novelty comes with experiencing these minigames with new faces and seeing their reactions.

 Simply Put

 1-2-Switch seems like a missed opportunity.
-With 28 minigames in total, there are too many of them that are wasted and limited in terms of enjoyment, The couple that seems to be the most enjoyable grow stale over time when played with the same crowd.
+With 28 minigames in total, there are too many that are wasted and limited in terms of enjoyment.
+The couple that seem to be the most enjoyable grow stale over time when played with the same crowd.
 Sure, forcing eye contact while you are dueling in the wild west or milking cows produces many hilarious moments, but the lack of depth keeps it from being a must-play title.
 On top of that, the asking price is too high for what the game offers and would have been better suited as a pre-installed game.

 Note: 1-2-Switch was reviewed on Switch.
 A digital copy of the game was provided by the publisher/developer.